-Compensation expense related to share-based payments is included in selling, general and administrative expenses in the consolidated statements of operations and comprehensive income (loss), and totaled \$7.4 million, \$6.9 million, and \$5.4 million during the years ended December 31, 2022, 2021, and 2020, respectively.
+Compensation expense related to share-based payments is included in selling, general and administrative expenses in the consolidated statements of operations and comprehensive income, and totaled \$6.6 million, \$7.4 million, and \$6.9 million during the years ended December 31, 2023, 2022, and 2021, respectively.
 See Note 14 - Stockholders' Equity.